manish2418/E-litmus-assignment/README.md

 #Lincene
 All the development done by Manish Kumar (2010991931) student of Chitkara University for the purpose of E-Litmus assignment copy of this content highly prohibited.

+Answer For GAME1:- development GAME2:-Y2ljYWRhIDMzMDEgZXZlcnl3aGVyZQ==   Game3:-26

+NOTE :-On local host everything works perfectly fine but on deployment there is a an small issue on backend relatated to axios failed.

 ## For Game Development and used purpose.